RedHatNordicsSA/linux4win/content/lab0.md

 ![Overview of workshop](images/cockpitws.png)

-Your instructor will provide a list of ip-addresses and user credentials to use during the day.
+:exclamation: Your instructor will provide a list of ip-addresses and user credentials to use during the day.

+# Accessing your environment

-From the list provided by the instructor, locate the ip named **Start here** and open a web-browser.
-Input like this:
+From the list provided by the instructor, locate the address labeled **Start here** and open a web-browser.

+:boom: Input the address, into your web browser like such:
 ```
 https://ip.nu.mb.er:9090
 ```